Leaderboard

 4 points

-An excellent picture of the old meeting the new at Hampden in 1993 Edit: looking at Mantis's picture from the previous page, you can see why they never put seats into the concrete gap in the new east stand as the side/roof of the old main stand would have obscured the view of the pitch.
-The top of that section of the new east stand was subsequently built over to become part of the top tier of the modern south stand.3 points
+41. An excellent picture of the old meeting the new at Hampden in 1993 Edit: looking at Mantis's picture from the previous page, you can see why they never put seats into the concrete gap in the new east stand as the side/roof of the old main stand would have obscured the view of the pitch.
+The top of that section of the new east stand was subsequently built over to become part of the top tier of the modern south stand.

 3 points